David Lilley (snooker player)

 David Lilley (born 19 October 1975) is an English professional snooker player.
 He turned professional in 2019, after 30 years as an amateur.

-Lilley is from Washington, Tyne and Wear, and is a supporter of Newcastle United F.C.
+Lilley is from Washington in Sunderland, and is a supporter of Newcastle United F.C.

 Career

 Lilley began playing snooker at the age of 13.
 His first big success was his victory at the (amateur) European Championships in 1995, defeating his compatriot David Gray 8–7.
 In the same year, he lost to Paul Hunter in the final of the Northern Amateur championship.
 In 1997, he reached the final of the English Amateur Championship for the first time and won it with a score of 8–7 against Robert Marshall.
 However, unable to find sponsorship in the wake of the sport's ban on tobacco advertising, and with only around six tournaments a year at that point, he felt he could not afford to turn professional and so remained an amateur.

 In 1999, he won by an 8–5 victory in the final against Andrew Norman.
 In the same year, he reached the semifinals of the Amateur European Championships and the final of the World Amateur Snooker Championship, in which he was defeated by Ian Preece 11–8.

 In 2000, he lost the final of the English Amateur Championship, 5–8 against Nick Marsh.

 In February 2002, he participated for the first time in qualifying for the World Snooker Championship, but lost in the second qualifying round against Timothy Paling.

 In 2004, Lilley won the English Amateur Championship for a third time, with an 8–6 victory over Wayne Cooper in the final.
 In the 2004 World Amateur Snooker Championship, he was narrowly defeated in the semi-finals 6–8 by the eventual champion Mark Allen.
 In qualifying for the 2005 World Snooker Championship, he retired in the third round against Stuart Mann.
 In the English Amateur Championship 2007, he lost in the of the final against Martin Gould by 7–8.

 He participated in the Players Tour Championship 2012/2013 – Event 2 in August 2012 and lost in the first qualifying round against Ben Harrison.